 Mushara Bush Camp: Our full report

-The main area at Mushara Bush Camp includes a lounge, bar and dining area, although meals are usually served on the camp's thatched veranda.
-At the side is a long bar, which is also where the breakfast buffet is laid out.
+The main area at Mushara Bush Camp is a thatched open fronted structure, and includes the lounge, bar and dining area, although meals are usually served on the camp's gravel-floored thatched veranda.
+At the back is a long bar, which is also where the breakfast buffet is laid out each morning.
 Décor is a stylish blend of soft yellows, blues and greens, complemented by soft, warm ceiling lights made from baskets that hang above each table.
-Numerous sofas and chairs provide space for relaxing, perhaps with one of the magazines tucked in buckets or wall pockets.
+Numerous sofas and chairs provide space for relaxing, perhaps with one of the magazines you will find tucked in buckets or wall pockets.
 The stone floor of the dining area combines with a large number of potted plants to give the area a natural look; even the room dividers are painted to look like stone.

 Our viewMushara Bush Camp is a very family-friendly, relaxed and affordable place to stay near Etosha National Park.
-It's ideal for self-drive guests, and offers a down-to-earth bushcamp experience – so we love it: great at what it does, and great value.
+It's ideal for self-drive guests, and offers a down-to-earth bushcamp experience – which is why we love it: it is great at what it does, and is great value.

 Ideal length of stay: We would recommend staying two to three nights.

-Directions: Mushara Bush Camp is situated within the same reserve as the other three Mushara properties, about 1km from Mushara Lodge, and approximately 8km from Von Lindequist Gate, Etosha's eastern entrance.
+Directions: Mushara Bush Camp is situated within the same reserve as the other three Mushara properties, about 1km from Mushara Lodge, and approximately 10km from Von Lindequist Gate, Etosha's eastern entrance.

 Accessible by: Self-drive

 Owner: Mushara Bush Camp is part of the Mushara Collection.

 Food quality: Mushara Bush Camp serves a hot and cold breakfast buffet in the morning, light lunches, and a set menu for dinner, which is displayed on a board in the main area during the day.